Ryan-Martin22/ironclad-jewellery/README.md

     - Add product add the product and returns the user to the Products Page
 - An alert message appears in the top right of the page to notify the user that the product has successfully been added.

+### 2. As a Site Owner, I want to be able to Edit/Update a product so that I can change the price, description, and other product criteria.

+The below was tested by editing an existing product:

+- Edit buttons are located on the product cards on the products page which are only accessible if you are a Superuser.

+I also attempted to edit products whilst signed in as a generic user.
+The edit button on the Product Cards weren't available and I was unable to sign into the Admin Panel.

+- Clicking the Edit button takes the user to the product form which is already populated with the current information.
+I double checked this information matched the product I intended to edit, which it did.
+- The fields are validated the same way as if a new product was being added, all number fields must be numbers and required fields filled in.
+Error messages appeared as I attempted to input incorrect information and the form would not submit.
+- Removing the image was tested and the placeholder image will replaced it upon saving as expected.
+- If the image is replaced with a new image it is stored in the correct Amazon Web Services Bucket and Folder.
+- The name of the image uploaded can be the same as an image that exists.
+- An alert message appears in the top right of the page to notify the user which product they are currently editing.
+This matched the product name that was populated within the edit form.
+- Buttons are highlighted on hover and take the user to the correct page:
+    - Cancel takes the user back to the Products Page.
+    - Update product saves the updated product information and returns the user to the Products Page.
+This is confirmed via the admin panel and the details on the Product Details page.